weialex/tbot/README.md

 # Talklicious Bot
 A simple telegram bot implemented in Python 3 4fun.
+Currently deployed on Heroku.